qbrandon/FormToQueueItem/docs/Installation.md

 * `SIGNATURE_SECRET`: <a custom, string type, secret key>

 You will need to re-use the `SIGNATURE_SECRET` in the following step, as it will basically ensure the legitimacy of incoming data.
-An decent key would be as random as possible and 64 character-long for example.
+A decent key would be as random as possible and 64 character-long for example.

 Now click the `CREATE` button so your function is deployed and ready.